nordeim/onestopnews/draft_PRD_1.md

 ---

-I’ve drafted the full `Project Requirements Document` for OneStopNews as a standalone Markdown report artifact.
+I’ve drafted the full `Project_Requirements_Document_1.md` for OneStopNews as a standalone Markdown report artifact.
 It covers:

 - Product vision, scope, and success metrics
 - Detailed UX/IA and topic model